systemslab/popper-paper/main.md

 ## Drawing the line between deploy and packaging

 Figuring out where something should be in the deploy framework (e.g., Ansible) or in the package framework (e.g., Docker) must be standardized by the users of the project.
 One could implement Popper entirely with Ansible but this introduces complicated playbooks and permantently installs packages on the host.
 Alternatively, one could use Docker to orchestrate services but this requires "chaining" images together.
 This process is hard to develop since containers must be recompiled and shared around the cluster.

-## Usability is the key to this working
+## Usability is the key to make this work

+There are some entry-level barriers for this to work.

-Things that piss people off:
+### Things that piss people off

+  * Not everybody knows git
   - number files in the paper rpo
   - lines of code in the paper repo
   - number of submodules

-## Containers are not Virtualization
+### Containers are not Virtualization

+People usually misunderstand how OS-level virtualization works.

   - no performance hit
   - no network port remapping
   - no layers of indirection

-## Containers are not baremetal
+### Containers are not baremetal

+First encounters with docker require a paradigm shift.
+Docker is immutable infrastructure.

+  * need to login as if it were a regular linux server
   - can't ssh into them to start services (which is how most services start daemons)
   - need to have a service per image
--
-## Container state must be immutable
-- you can't sudo apt-get install stuff into them
+  * container state must be immutable: you can't sudo apt-get install stuff into them and expect those packages to be installed after you relaunch the container

-## Adoption barriers

-Not everybody knows git

 ## Numerical vs. Performance Reproducibility